-The State of Illinois continues to rally around taking steps to creating a pathway for sound fiscal management but there currently does not exist an agreement on what is the appropriate pathway.
-The State financial challenges include escalating employee benefit costs and a back log of obligations.
+The State of Illinois continues to rally around taking steps to creating a pathway for sound fiscal management.
+In early July 2017, the State passed appropriations for both fiscal years 2017 and 2018.
+However, it continues to face economic challenges, including escalating employee benefit costs and a back log of obligations.
 The State of Illinois continues to lag in the unemployment economic indicator relative to its neighboring states.
-For the month ended August 2016, the Illinois unemployment rate was 5.5% while its neighboring unemployment rate ranged from 4.2% to 4.5%.
+For the month ended August 2017, the Illinois unemployment rate was 5.0% while its neighboring unemployment rate ranged from 3.3% to 3.5%.